FabioDiCeglie/IBM_Back-End_Developer/Security/CodeAnalysis.md

 Dynamic application security testing (DAST) looks at the application from the outside-in — by simulating attacks against a web application and analyzing the application's responses to discover security vulnerabilities in the application.

 Ex: OWASP ZAP ( https://owasp-juice.shop )

+## Software Composition Analysis

+Software Composition Analysis (SCA) is the process of identifying areas of risk that result from the use of third-party and open-source components during application development.